acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.6.3, which has:
+The latest stable version is 1.6.4, which has:

-* three bug fixes in the t2data json() method, for improved conversion of TOUGH2 models to Waiwera
+* a bug fix in the mulgrid fit_surface() method, which could previously fail for columns with more than four sides

-* various other minor updates